-1.2 Preparation of accounts on a going concern basis
+1.2Preparation of accounts on a going concern basis

 Following their assessment of the current position, future forecasts and funding opportunities the Trustees are satisfied that the Institute continues to be a going concern and the financial statements have been prepared on this basis.
-The cashflow forecast through to December 2023 has been prepared on a prudent basis and semonstrates no liquidity issues.
-The organisation benefits from its grant monies being received upfront of the funded activity spend.
+In addition to this the cashflow forecast for the 12 months hence has been prepared on a prudent basis and shows no liquidity issues forecast.
+The organisation also benefits from receipt of its grant monies being received upfront of the funded activity spend.

-1.3 Legal status of the Institute
+1.3Legal status of the Institute

 The Institute is a registered charity in England and Wales and a chartered body constituted under Royal Charter and Statutes in the United Kingdom, whose registered office and primary place of business is at SportPark Loughborough University, 3 Oakwood Drive, Loughborough, Leicestershire LE11 3QF.
 It has no share capital.
-Its principal activities are to promote professional development of its membership and of the sector more widely, through the facilitation of high quality development opportunities aligned to its professional development framework.
+Its principal activities are to promote professional development of its membership and of the sector more widely, through the facilitation of high quality development opportunities aligned to its professional development framework

-1.4 Fund accounting
+1.4Fund accounting